aptos-foundation/AIPs/aips/aip-47.md

 move_to(signer, B {value: a.value});           <-  used for write only
 ```

 If we call that code from multiple transactions, they all need to be executed one after the other,
 because above does a read and a write to a.value, and so each two transactions would generate a read/write conflict.
 This basically limits transactions using the code above to a single-threaded performance.

-Aggregators and AggregatorSnapshots exploit observation that some variables that get concurrently changed often,
+Aggregators and AggregatorSnapshots exploit the observation that some variables that get concurrently changed often,
 commonly don’t affect the rest of the computation,
 and can be computed with a placeholder value during transaction execution by the VM,
 and can instead be modified in place with an actual value in the post-processing stage, once the counter value is known.